hvhoang/gwt-angular/README.md

 * Get HTTP working, and possibly move it out to separate module
 * Robustness and error reporting
 * Migrate the generated code to com/asayama/gwt/core/client/JSArray
+* Look at ScopeJSO and see if we should be extending NGObject